sprintcube/docker-compose-lamp/README.md

 ---

 > For Apple Silicon Users:
 > Please select Mariadb as Database.
-Oracle doesn't build their SQL Containers for the arm Architecure
+Oracle doesn't build their SQL Containers for the arm Architecture

 _**DATABASE**_